Dunbar Apartments: History and description

 The Dunbar Apartments were constructed as an experiment in housing reform, to alleviate the housing shortage in Harlem and to provide housing for African Americans.
 Rather than being set up as rental apartments, the complex was a housing cooperative.
 Tenants were required to pay a down payment of $50 per room, and then $14.50 per room per month, much of which went towards a mortgage on the space.
 In 22 years, if payments were all made on time, the tenant would own the apartment.
 The project was both the first large cooperative aimed at African Americans, and also New York City's first large garden apartment complex.

 The original tenants were primarily middle class, and inexpensive childcare was provided on-site to support working mothers.
 However, the building opened in 1928, and the Great Depression began just a year later.
 The management of the complex was forced to loosen a number of cooperative rules in order to allow people to, for example, take in lodgers.
 Even so, too many tenants failed to make their payments and the buildings defaulted on their mortgage to Rockefeller.
 He foreclosed in 1936, and a year later the buildings were converted to rental units.

 In June 2013, the Dunbar Apartments were sold to the Brooklyn-based developer E&M Associates.
 Plans were set in motion to upgrade the facilities and establish the Dunbar as one of the premier upscale complexes in Upper Manhattan.
 These plans include renovating the vacant apartments, updating and refurbishing the interior courtyard and garden, and the addition of a variety of amenities including a fitness center, playground, additional security and a doorman.
 The contract was acquired by Samuel Berry and Andrew Melohn of Douglas Elliman working in conjunction with Fredrik Eklund.

 Notable residents

-Noted personalities to live in the Dunbar Apartments include leaders of the Civil Rights Movement such as W. E. B. Du Bois, Paul Robeson, Noah D. Thompson, and A. Philip Randolph, author William Melvin Kelley, entertainer Bill "Bojangles" Robinson, poet Countee Cullen, and the explorer Matthew Henson.
+Noted personalities to live in the Dunbar Apartments include leaders of the Civil Rights Movement such as W. E. B. Du Bois, Paul Robeson, James Weldon Johnson, Walter White, A. Philip Randolph, and Noah D. Thompson, writers Claude McKay and William Melvin Kelley, entertainer Bill "Bojangles" Robinson, poet Countee Cullen, and the explorer Matthew Henson.